-Germany v Morocco
+Germany put six past World Cup debutants Morocco

 Post update

-Attempt saved.
-Alexandra Popp (Germany) header from the centre of the box is saved in the centre of the goal.
-Assisted by Lina Magull with a cross.
+Attempt blocked.
+Nesryne El Chad (Morocco Women) header from the centre of the box is blocked.
+Assisted by Fatima Tagnaout with a cross.